mehwaffle10/Waffle_Balance/README.md

 - Fire arrow flares don't do an extra half heart to things they ignite
 	- Direct arrow hits still do full damge plus burn damage

+Water Arrows
+- Only stack to one
+- Cost 20 for one in the shop

 Mines
 - Deploy after timer like they used to
 - Can still be picked up